zoka/ringMon/README.md

 ## Chat facility

 ringMon monitoring page supports a simple chat facility.
-This may be assist remote team members when they work together on the same deployed application instance.
+This may assist remote team members when they work together on the same deployed application instance.
 Or it can be just a fun tool to provide bit of social REPL-ing, such as [noirMon](http://noirmon.herokuapp.com/ringmon/monview.html) does.